lktslionel/ruby-nagios-plugin/README.md

 ```
 <label>=<value[<UOM>]>;[<warn>];[<crit>];[<min>];[<max>]
 ```
-Then make sure to match this output format for your performance data.
+Then, make sure to match this output format for your performance data.

-#### UOM
 **UOM** means Unit Of Measurement.
 It specify the unit of measurement of the performance data.
 Is is written as a ruby module and provides some common units to use.

 * Time (s/ms/us)